sdymj84/calculator.react/README.md

 - Float error
   - Detail : (0.1 + 0.2 = 0.3000004)
   - Solution : Round off to 9 decimal places > Conver to Number
 ---

-# Developer Notes
-- Tried to mimic the behavior of Windows7 calculator
-- Blocked leading zeros
-- Can keep calculate on the result continuously
-- Operator changes when input sequentially (3 * and + will become 3 +)
-- Operator can be input first (First number would be 0)
-- 3 * and "=" will result 3 * 3
----

 # Limitation